 You'll want to double check restrictions on the document in the public space to ensure it's available to your audience.

-Note: If this document already exists in the public space or you are publishing a new version, you should first remove the existing document in the public space before copying the new one over.
+Note: If this document already exists in the public space or you are publishing a new version, you can replace the existing document in the public space with the copy and replace feature.

 Start working on the next version of your documentation